Willy Caballero: Early career

 Born in Santa Elena, Entre Ríos, Caballero started his playing career with Boca Juniors in 2001, where he won three major titles in 2003.
 On 14 December of that year he witnessed – from the bench – his team beat A.C.
 Milan 3–1 on penalties, in the 2003 Intercontinental Cup.

-Caballero joined Elche of Spain in 2004, and when his daughter was diagnosed with cancer he agreed to a brief loan spell back in his country with Arsenal de Sarandí to care for her.
-With the former, after a rough first season, he went on to become the undisputed starter, appearing in nearly 200 Segunda División games.
+Caballero joined Elche of Spain in 2004, and when his daughter was diagnosed with cancer he agreed to a brief loan spell back in his country with Arsenal de Sarandí to care for her, published on Ivoox.
+With Elche, after a rough first season, he went on to become the undisputed starter, appearing in nearly 200 Segunda División games.

 Málaga

-On 10 February 2011, Caballero was transferred to Málaga in La Liga for €900,000 and two-and-a-half years, as an emergency transfer – after the transfer deadline of 31 January – due to a serious knee injury to Sergio Asenjo (their previous starter, Rubén, was also unavailable due to physical problems); he made his league debut on 20 February, starting in a 1–1 draw at Villarreal, and played all the matches until the end of the campaign, with the Andalusians finally escaping relegation.
+On 10 February 2011, Caballero was transferred to Málaga in La Liga for €900,000 and two and a half years, as an emergency transfer – after the transfer deadline of 31 January – due to a serious knee injury to Sergio Asenjo (their previous starter, Rubén, was also unavailable due to physical problems); he made his league debut on 20 February, starting in a 1–1 draw at Villarreal, and played all the matches until the end of the campaign, with the Andalusians finally escaping relegation.

 On 1 October 2011, Caballero entered Málaga's history books as he kept his goal clean for 480 minutes, beating the club's previous record of 429 held by Pedro Contreras since the 2001–02 season.
 On 16 October, he was sent off midway through the first half of an away fixture against Levante after touching the ball with his hands just outside the box – the hosts eventually won it 3–0.

 On 18 January 2012, Caballero signed a contract extension, tying him to the club until 2016.
 On 25 March, playing against Espanyol, he fractured his left hand early into the game, being sidelined for the rest of the season.

 Caballero returned to full fitness for 2012–13, featuring in all but two games and helping the Boquerones to the sixth position.
 Goal.com named him as the best player in his position for the campaign.
 At the end of the following season, he was nominated as the best goalkeeper in the league alongside Thibaut Courtois of Atlético Madrid and Keylor Navas of Levante.